arista-eosplus/puppet-eos/guide/overview.rst

 Prerequisites
 -------------

-`PuppetLabs <http://puppetlabs.com/>`_ provides an EOS extension (SWIX file) for Arista switches that contains Ruby, the Puppet Enterprise agent and a number of dependencies for use with either Puppet Enterprise or Open Source Puppet masters.
+`Puppet <http://puppet.com/>`_ provides an EOS extension (SWIX file) for Arista switches that contains Ruby, the Puppet Enterprise agent and a number of dependencies for use with either Puppet Enterprise or Open Source Puppet masters.

 On EOS, `eAPI <https://eos.arista.com/arista-eapi-101/>`_ must be initially enabled and the `rbeapi <https://github.com/arista-eosplus/rbeapi>`_ rubygem extension installed.
 These 2 components are used by the puppet modules to review the current state of resources and to bring them into compliance with the desired state.